goodhamgupta/blog/_posts/2020-05-06-longformer.md

 - In BERT style models, optimal representation for input sequence varies by task.
   - For MLM, local context is used to predict the masked word
   - For classification, [CLS] token is used.
-  - For QnA, question is concated with document to help model learn through self attention.
+  - For QnA, the question is concatenated with the document to help model learn through self-attention.
-- The windowed and dilated attention are not flexible enough to learn task specific representations.
+- The windowed and dilated attention is not flexible enough to learn task-specific representations.
 - Hence, for some tokens enable global tokens i.e at these tokens, all tokens in the sequence can attend to it.
-For classifcation, enable global attention on the [CLS] token.
+For classification, enable global attention on the [CLS] token.
 - **Pros**:
   - Adding global attention improves performance for specific tasks.
 Since these tokens are limited in number, the complexity still stays at $O(n)$.
-  - It also increases representational power of the model.
+  - It also increases the representational power of the model.

 ### Linear Projections